fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 <li>the initial value for the property should be taken from the `“default”` property
 of the Primary Schema.</li>
 </ul>
+A Preference Map can specify other locations for Primary Schema information, besides the model.
+We'll see an example of this when we add antoher panel, later in this tutorial.
 </dd>
 <dt>`selectors`</dt>
 <dd>A Panel is a _[view component](../tutorial-gettingStartedWithInfusion/ViewComponents.md)_